-So I wanted to put together a distilled robo advisor comparison for you to check out.
+I wanted to create a distilled robo-advisor comparison for you to check out.
 Mainly because they are cool, but also because they are (potentially) a great step closer to financial democratization…which is also cool.

 Before the internet, the cost of investing in the stock market was significant.
 If people wanted to invest, they would have to go through traditional brokerage firms, talk to “their guy (or gal)” and pay exorbitantly high commissions and fees for others to manage their money.
 In other words…not really for “everyone”.

 With the internet came many significantly lower cost options for trading stocks and buying mutual funds on your own…a service also quickly adopted by the big brokerages.
 But even with that, if you wanted your money “managed” you likely would be paying high fees for personal service, or even via your mutual fund management team.

 Over the last 5-10 years, however, Independent firms and large brokerages alike, are now offering you this “new service” of Artificial Intelligence to manage your investment account.
 Hello Mr. Robo Advisor…thanks for taking the time to meet with me today!

 At this point, a list of robo advisors has become widely available and changed the investing landscape with their ease of use and low fees.
 In some cases, the fees are 100% less than what a live manager would cost (aka $0).
 Again…pretty cool.